harryhanYuhao/argentum/docs/log.md

 `textbufEnter(int x, int y)` now acts like `enter` in a normal editor, where a new line is created below, holding the characters of the old line from the cursor, while the old line contains the character upto the cursor.

+# June 1

+Key listener refactored.
+Now each key read function `int editorReadKey(void)` will modify the global struct `struct key KEY` from which key processing function `int editorProcessKeyPress(void)`will read.

+Tomorrow delete line function shall be added and the editor would adequately perform the most fundamental function one may expect.